dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 All update methods have error variants defined for their responses that cover the error cases for the respective call.
 For query methods, error variants are only defined for methods for which specific errors need to be handled.
 Other query calls do not have error variants defined for their responses to keep the API simple.
 Both query and update calls can trap in specific error circumstances instead of returning an error.

+All update methods take a `memo` parameter as input.
+An implementation of this standard SHOULD allow `memo`s with a minimum of 32 bytes in size for alle `memo`s.

 The size of responses to messages sent to a canister smart contract on the IC is constrained to a fixed constant size.
 For requests that could potentially result in larger response messages that breach this limit, the caller SHOULD ensure to constrain the input of the methods accordingly so that the response remains below the maximum allowed size, e.g., should not query too many token ids in one batch call.
 If the size limit of a response is hit, the ledger canister MUST trap.
 The ledger SHOULD make sure that the response size does not exceed the permitted maximum *before* making any changes that might be committed to replicated state.

 Each defined Candid type is only presented once in the standard text upon its first use in a method.
 Likewise, error responses are not always explained repeatedly for all methods after having been explained already earlier.